Hecgithub/House_Price_Prediction/README.md

 ## Questions We Would Like to Answer :memo:

-* Does year-built affect property value?
+* Can we predict the price of a house?
-* What home feature decreases the property value?
+* What are the features that can be used to predict the price of a house?
-* What home feature raises property value the most?
+* What are the main features that determine the price of a house?
-* School quality/ranking have an impact in property value?
+* What other external factors affect the price of a house?

 ## Data Preprocessing

 Pandas library is used to perform the data manipulation in Python.
 Pandas library is extremely powerful and helped us to simplify data cleaning tasks like data inspection, data fill, loading and saving data, mergers and join, duplicate, import data and much more.

 A folder containing three files with code to pre-process the data can be found here: **[link](./03_Code_and_Data/03_Preprocessing/)**

 ## Implementing machine learning model(s)